Azasakhe/Netflix/Dev.-unresolved-issues.md

 # Unresolved issues

+### "Resume from" context menu sometimes not work with sync of watched status

+When "Synchronize the watched status of the videos with Netflix" is enabled the "Resume from" context menu of Kodi sometimes not work and video start from beginning.

+I have opened an Issue: https://github.com/xbmc/xbmc/issues/17426

+I have circumscribed the problematic code in Kodi's core, but we need help from a Kodi developer or someone that know that part of the code.

+### With the sync of watched status the "continue watching" list is not updated

+The path call of "refreshListByContext" in shakti.py inside the method `update_lolomo_context`, is the method that should invalidate the "continueWatching" list in the netflix cache, in order to update the contents of the list.

+However, this does not happen, in other words, sometimes the request generates an error, and when it works correctly it apparently does not update the list.

+I have some suspicions that there is something to add to the Event requests (events_handler.py, method `_build_event_params`), which relates the requests sent of the events with the request to update the list.

 ### Wrong runtime (length) video value

 Some videos played by the website have a longer length, compared to when they are played inside Kodi.